ObiWanBonobi/Wordle-Game/README.md

 <br>

 # Future features

-- I want to change the code around so that the "guesses" get updated if you decide to play again.
-And it will copy the last name and country used.
+- I want to change the code around so that if you decide to play again.
+It will copy the last name and country used.
 So the user would only have to fill out the name and country once.
+Currently if I don't have it the way it is now, the game would only add the score which would make the spreadsheet out of sync.
 - I want to change the emoji's to having the background of the letter in a different colour for better readability and flow.
 - I want the add the alphabet.
 Were the letters background changes to either red or yellow, when the wrong letter or the letter was in the wrong spot gets guesssed.
 - I want to add a feature where after finishing the game and seeing the leaderboard, you see the users score highlighted in the leaderboard.
 And if the the user scores outside the spectrum of the leaderboard, it will still show seperatly underneath.
 - I would like to add a feature that tells the user if a word has already been used.

 <br>

 # Design